Dara Frimmer serves as the Senior Rabbi of Temple Isaiah since July 2018.

 Upon ordination from HUC-JIR, Rabbi Cohen moved to Seattle, Washington to serve on the clergy team of Temple De Hirsch Sinai.
 Her primary work was with "The Tribe," Temple's hub of Jewish life, learning and spirituality for those in their 20s and 30s, as well as "The Village," a programmatic initiative for young Jewish families.

 With over twenty years of experience in synagogue music, Rabbi Cohen's background is eclectic and representative of what it means to create a unique kind of rabbinate.
-Music has always been the lifeblood of her work; since high school, she has regularly served as a cantorial soloist for a multitude of synagogues and Jewish organizations and since ordination has integrated music of all genres into her rabbinate.
+Music has always been the lifeblood of her work.
+Since high school she has served as a cantorial soloist for a multitude of synagogues and Jewish organizations and since ordination has integrated music of all genres into her rabbinate.
 As the Cantorial Soloist at Temple Isaiah, Rabbi Cohen works closely with Cantor Coyot and Isaiah's talented, dedicated team of synagogue musicians and choirs.

 Rabbi Gan was born in Boston, Massachusetts.
 He received his B.A. from the University of Cincinnati and was ordained in 1967 at Hebrew Union College.
 He moved to Los Angeles with his wife Sheila and children Michael and Hilary in 1969, after serving as the Jewish Chaplain at Ft.
 Lewis in Washington and joined Temple Isaiah as its first Associate Rabbi.